d-green1958/ALM-utils/README.md

 pip install .
 cd ../..
 ```
+>[!NOTE]
+>You may want to fork your own PyhD package for customisation

-and to install the pyALMTree
+To install the pyALMTree
 ```
 cd python
 pip install .